oracle-livelabs/apex/event-mangement/1-create-data-model-using-ai/1-create-data-model-using-ai.md

 15. Before clicking on **Run** button.
 Let's replace the code from the **Script Editor** with the below modified database objects code:

-    > Note: We are replacing the code because AI-generated code might not always produce the exact results we need.
-By replacing it with the provided code, we ensure that our application behaves consistently and matches the expected outcome.
+    > Note: We are replacing the code to ensure the lab can be completed as intended.
+The replacement is only for consistency with the lab steps and expected results.

     ```
     <copy>